Wickedlolz/Wickedlolz/README.md

-# 👋 Hi, I'm Wickedlolz!
+# 👋 Hi, I'm Viktor Dimitrov!

 Welcome to my GitHub profile!
 I'm a passionate **Junior Front End Developer** with a strong foundation in building modern, responsive web applications using the latest technologies.